Average US mortgage rates fall; 30-year at 3.96 percent

 WASHINGTON (AP) — Long-term U.S. mortgage rates declined this week after two straight weeks of increases.
 The benchmark 30-year rate slipped back below the significant 4 percent level.

-Mortgage buyer Freddie Mac says the rate on 30-year, fixed-rate mortgages fell to an average 3.96 percent from 4.03 percent last week.
+Mortgage buyer Freddie Mac said Thursday that the rate on 30-year, fixed-rate mortgages fell to an average 3.96 percent from 4.03 percent last week.
 It stood at 3.45 percent a year ago and averaged a record low 3.65 percent in 2016.

 The rate on 15-year, fixed-rate home loans, popular with homeowners who are refinancing their mortgages, eased to 3.23 percent from 3.29 percent last week.